 Eye Infections / “pink eye”:

-Eye infections (Conjunctivitis) can be bacterial, allergic or viral; usually associated with discharge and a red eye.
-Symptoms may include tearing, itching, burning, light sensitivity and pain.
-Proper hygiene is important to reduce the risk of transmitting infections, particularly handwashing, avoiding touching the infected eye or sharing towels or pillows.
+Eye infections (Conjunctivitis) can be bacterial, allergic, or viral; usually associated with discharge and red-eye.
+Symptoms may include tearing, itching, burning, light sensitivity, and pain.
+Proper hygiene is important to reduce the risk of transmitting infections, particularly hand washing, avoiding touching the infected eye, or sharing towels or pillows.

 Dilating Eye Drops:

 Dilating drops allow the doctor to exam the inside of the eye, particularly the optic nerve and retina.
 In addition to enlarging the pupil, these drops reduce the ability to change focus, allowing the doctor to measure the refractive error (glasses prescription).
 Using dilating drops (cycloplegic refraction) is actually the most accurate method to check glasses prescriptions, and is especially important in children, who can otherwise change focus so easily.
 The drops blur the near vision for a few hours, while pupillary dilation generally lasts longer.